puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/firmware.md

 ## Collection

-You have to use the artemis [api](../../API/overview.md) in order to collect abrt crashes.
+You have to use the artemis [api](../../API/overview.md) in order to collect firmware info.

 ## Sample API Script